-Between mile markers 9 and 10, runners will leave the Iron Ore Trail and turn onto 3rd Street and Spring Street, where they’ll pass by the Ore Dock Brewing Company on their way to rejoining the trail where it parallels Lakeshore Boulevard.
+Between mile markers 9 and 10, runners will leave the Iron Ore Trail and turn onto 3rd Street and West Spring Street, where they’ll pass by the Ore Dock Brewing Company on their way to rejoining the trail where it parallels Lakeshore Boulevard.
 By this point, the race has flattened out to nearly its lowest point, and will remain mostly flat for the last few miles.

 Miles 10 through 13 unfold with stretches through Ellwood Mattson Lower Harbor Park and past the Marquette Maritime Museum and the Marquette Harbor Lighthouse, looking back at you from the peninsula sticking out in Marty’s Cove.
-The next couple of miles feature beautiful views of the Lake Michigan shoreline as you run past Picnic Rocks and Shiras Park, and then pass what organizers say is the world’s largest dome, the Northern Michigan University Superior Dome.
+The next couple of miles feature beautiful views of the Lake Superior shoreline as you run past Picnic Rocks and Shiras Park, and then pass what organizers say is the world’s largest dome, the Northern Michigan University Superior Dome.

 Race Weather & Climate

-Located along the shores of Lake Superior, along the northern part of Michigan’s Upper Peninsula, the city of Marquette typically experiences mild to moderately cool and occasionally cold conditions in the late summer, and sees its heaviest rainfall on average during the month the race is held.
+Located along the shores of Lake Superior, along the northern part of Michigan’s Upper Peninsula, the city of Marquette typically experiences mild to moderately cool and occasionally cold conditions in the late summer, and sees some of its heaviest rainfall on average during the month the race is held.